Big Data Analytics Use Cases

 Web & Digital Media Services Use Cases

-Much of the data we currently work with is the direct consequence of Web 2.0.
+Much of the data media firms work with is the direct consequence of Web 2.0.
 Customers generate a trail of “data exhaust” that can be mined and put to use.

 - Ad targeting, analysis, forecasting and optimization